JBZoo/CSV-Blueprint/README.md

 ```
 <!-- /github-actions-yml -->

 **Note**.
 GitHub Actions report format is `table` by default.

-See [GitHub Actions friendly](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-warning-message) and [PR as a live demo](https://github.com/JBZoo/Csv-Blueprint-Demo/pull/1/files).
+But you can specify `report: github` to see friendly error output in your PRs using [annotations](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-warning-message).
 This allows you to see bugs in the GitHub interface at the PR level.
+See [the PR as a live demo](https://github.com/JBZoo/Csv-Blueprint-Demo/pull/1/files).
 That is, the error will be shown in a specific place in the CSV file right in diff of your Pull Requests!
-[See example](https://github.com/JBZoo/Csv-Blueprint-Demo/pull/1/files).

 ![GitHub Actions - PR](.github/assets/github-actions-pr.png)